ethereum/EIPs/EIPS/eip-evmmax.md

 mod_id = int(contract_code[pc+1:pc+2])

 if mod_id in evmmax_state.mods[mod_id]:
-    # this mod state was previously used in this call context. it is already allocated
+    # this mod state was previously used in this call frame. it is already allocated
     evmmax_state.active_mod_state = evmmax_state.mods[mod_id]
     return